• Skip to primary navigation

 Strawberry Banana Smoothie Bowl - Pink

-To make a pink smoothie bowl, use frozen strawberries or raspberries, or a combination of the two.
-You will need 10 oz, or about 2 ½ cups of frozen fruit.
+To make a pink smoothie bowl (a fan favorite for my 4 daughters), use frozen strawberries or raspberries, or a combination of the two.
+You will need 10 ounces, or about 2 ½ cups of frozen fruit.

 overhead view of a strawberry smoothie bowl recipe